 The Half Windsor knot is a versatile knot that will work for any formal or professional occasion.
 It’s considered one of the most popular neck ties in use.
 The Half Windsor is medium in size, nearly symmetrical and works best with a medium spread collar.
 It’s also best used with a necktie that has a medium to light thickness.
 Despite its name the Half Windsor knot is not half the size of the size of the Full Windsor but rather 75% of the size.
 It’s a better choice for taller men as it uses less of the necktie then the Full Windsor.
+And of course, you can also learn how to tie a bow tie for someone else here.

 This classic knot was created to simplify the steps of the Full Windsor knot.
 It became popular in the 1950’s amongst men in business.
 Men felt powerful wearing this clean knot.